mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 has a unique fully qualified name**.

 ## RETURN
-The return operation is implemented as a long jump using the exception catching C# mechanism.
+The return operation is implemented as a long jump using the exception catching .NET mechanism.
 When a program wants to return it simple throws the exception ```ASNA.QSys.Runtime```.

 ## Program Entry
 Before passing control to the main user code in a program some housekeeping is required to locate the proper instance of the program in an activation group and to copy the parameters passed to the global fields where the main user code expects them.